cscart/docs/en/cscart_addons/addons/cloud_translation_by_google/index.rst

 Overview
 --------

-    Take your website global with our **Cloud Translation by Google** add-on.
+    Take your website global with our **Cloud Translate** add-on.
 It integrates the Google Translate service with your CS-Cart store, enabling you to translate the entire site or individual entities.

     .. fancybox:: img/Cloud_translation_010.png
-        :alt: Cloud Translation by Google add-on
+        :alt: Cloud Translate add-on

     Google Cloud Translation API is only available as a paid service.
 Please see `Pricing <https://cloud.google.com/translate/pricing>`_ for more details.